bz-hashtag-0780/basic-beasts-mercury/README.md

 # Build, Deploy and Test
 Using a terminal (or command prompt), change to the folder containing the project files and type: `yarn start` This will run all the dev scripts in each project package.json.

+Run `yarn test` to run all unit tests for this project.

 ## File Locations